 - An atmospheric old town with plenty of non-ski activities and decent après scene

-- Extensive tobogganing, including a 15km run (one of the longest in Europe)
+- Extensive tobogganing, including a 15km run (one of the longest in Europe) and 150km of trails in total

-- The lifts up from the village are slow and can have queues, once up on the mountain the lifts are fast
+- The lifts up from the village are slow and can have queues, once up on the mountain the lifts are fast - these are getting upgraded for 2019/20

 - Great snow making facilities make up for the sometimes unreliable natural snow cover